 The Master's Internship and Practicum Training Program is designed to help Master's and Doctoral level students seeking to develop their skills in shorter-term individual counseling (e.g., 8-15 sessions or less).
 Other supervised opportunities include conducting intake assessments, and, if schedules permit, observing and contributing to group therapy.
 Practicum counselors receive the following, weekly: one hour of individual supervision, one hour of group supervision.
 Trainees are also required to participate in a multi-disciplinary staff case conference group, large case conferences, and in-services.

 This training experience is non-paid and requires an academic year commitment beginning in August and ending in May.
-For supervision purposes, trainees are required to video record all sessions, with the video equipment provided by Counseling Services.
+For supervision purposes, trainees are required to video record all sessions, with the video equipment provided by CAPS.
 Trainees and their supervisors collaborate to develop a schedule at the start of each semester.

 Master's interns and practicum counselors will provide short-term individual counseling (e.g., 8-15 sessions or less) to K-State students who present with a wide range of concerns including mood disorders, family of origin issues, adjustment concerns, etc., with increased responsibility likely to occur throughout the training experience.
 For example, working with high-risk clients, e.g., clients with suicidal ideation, and trauma histories.
 Master's interns and practicum counselors may work with one client on a long-term basis.